Pardus-Projects/JSVaporizer/NuFlexiArch/README.md

   Contains the core abstractions such as `AComponent`, `TransformerDto`, and related interfaces (`ITransformer`, `ITransformerRegistry`).

 - **MyViewLib:**
-  Implements concrete UI components like `JSVTextInput` and `TextInputRenderer`, along with state management classes like `TextInputStateDto` and its serializer context.
+  Implements concrete UI components like `JSVTextInput` and `TextInputRenderer`, along with state management classes like `TextInputDataDto` and its serializer context.

 - **JSVNuFlexiArch:**
   Provides browser-specific implementations: